Meet December Full Moon 2025: The Last “Extreme” Full Moon Until 2042

 What time does the Full Moon rise?

-The Full Moon rises at sunset and stays in the sky all night until morning.
+The Full Moon rises close to sunset and stays visible for most of the night.
 Here is a step-by-step guide to finding the exact moonrise and moonset times for your location with our free stargazing apps.

 In Star Walk 2: